Crested geckos are primarily insectivores and are happy to dine on a wide variety of foods.

 Nutritional Value of Lettuce

-2 Lettuces You CAN’T Offer To Crested Geckos
+2 Lettuces You CAN’T Let Crested Geckos Eat

 Some types of lettuce may pose a health risk for your crested gecko.